 To help your dog recover, you will need to provide the following:

 - Rest: your dog may try to play once it feels better; don't encourage that

 - Isolation: avoid the outdoors and other animals until fully recovered

 - Medication: give the prescription in full; let your veterinarian know if your dog refuses any of their medication

 - Special diet: small portions of bland food when your dog can eat solid food again

 Your dog is recovering from intestinal tract damage and may have a loose stool or no stool at all for the first few days.

 Left untreated, parvo can be fatal.
 (It is rarely fatal by itself.
-Death is usually the result of shedding intestines, blood and nutrition loss, secondary infections or dehydration caused by the vomiting and diarrhea.)
+Death is usually the result of shedding intestines, blood and nutrition loss, secondary infections, or dehydration caused by vomiting and diarrhea.)

 Caught early enough and properly treated, many dogs will recover completely and return to normal within a month, with no permanent effects.